Russia and Belarus athletes 'neutral' at Paralympics

 "In deciding what actions the IPC should take, it was fundamental that we worked within the framework of our new constitution to remain politically neutral.

-"Such neutrality is firmly anchored in the genuine belief that sport holds the transformative power to overcome our shortcomings, and summon from within us the best of our humanity, especially in the darkest of moments.
+"Such neutrality is firmly anchored in the genuine belief that sport holds the transformative power to overcome our shortcomings, and summon from within us the best of our humanity, especially in the darkest of moments."

-"Post-Beijing 2022, we will also take measures with our 206 member organisations to determine whether any breaches of the Olympic Truce for future Paralympic Games could lead to the possible suspension or termination of a National Paralympic Committee."

 - Winter Paralympics: Day-by-day guide to the Beijing 2022 Games